 CAUTION: Herbicides containing 2,4-D should be applied at a reduced rate on St. Augustinegrass and centipedegrass to prevent damage to these lawns.
 If a second application is needed, apply the herbicide in spot treatments.
 Repeated applications of a three-way herbicide should be spaced according to label directions.
 Three-way herbicides should not be applied during spring transition (green-up of lawn) or when air temperatures exceed 90 ºF.
 A newly seeded lawn should be mowed a minimum of three times before applying an herbicide.
 Wait at least 3 weeks after treatment before seeding or over-seeding a lawn.

-Triclopyr can be used to control white clover in tall fescue lawns.
+Triclopyr can be used to control white clover in tall fescue lawns only.
 Examples of products containing triclopyr for residential lawns in homeowner size containers are: